Henrique-Aleixo/red-scare/doc/SOME_Problem_Complete.md

 It provides:
 - 83% verified coverage (vs 31% for polynomial-only)
 - Honest uncertainty reporting (!? when can't verify)
-- All edge cases pass (including professor's example)
+- All edge cases pass
-- Follows professor's guidance
+- Handles each red vertex individually to avoid blocking issues
 - Polynomial-time efficiency

 ## Literature Reference